 Random acts of kindness and giving to charity are crucial elements of any Christmas celebration.
 But, what about taking a look at how the other holiday activities on your calendar involve people, too?

 Look to the community outside your front door, how can you involve them in your festivities?
 It can be as simple as having a holiday breakfast at a coffee shop with a friend or as grand as organizing a cookie & hot cocoa tasting with the neighbors.

 As you’re deciding which activities to keep on your calendar, always pick the ones that involve community over the ones that find you prepping a thing alone.

 3. Embrace a perfectly imperfect tree.

 I grew up with artificial Christmas trees.
 It’s been my family tradition forever.
-When I found this video by the folks at The Christmas Tree Association Board, I burst into tears.

 I’ve never had a real Christmas tree before, but we’re finally changing that this year.
 In September, I took a day trip out to the Cornett Farm in Sugar Grove, North Carolina to visit with a family of tree growers.
 I wanted to learn more about what goes into the heirloom craft of growing Christmas trees.

 I met the sweet folks of the Cornett family, the three generations that help run the farm– grandpa Clint, son Dale, and granddaughter Megan.
 My GPS accidentally landed me at the front porch of Mr. Clint’s home rather than the tree farm itself.
 While we waited for Dale’s crew to arrive and pick me up for the tour, I complimented Mr. Clint on the beauty of the valley.
 He beamed and proudly shared that, “It took God 6 days to create the world.
 He needed some place to rest on the 7th day so he created this valley.”

 When I looked around at all the trees, I couldn’t help but believe him.